nestjs-mod/nestjs-mod-fullstack/steps/2024-12-12/en.md

 ### Plans

-In the next article I will talk about how to add the ability to save the user's selected language to the database.
+In the next post I will talk about how to add the ability to save the user's selected language to the database.
 This is important, since the language can now differ on different devices of the same user.

 ### Links